Old Myths Die Hard

 So is there any truth to this?

-According to experts at the ASPCA (American Society for the Prevention of Cruelty to Animals), the Humane Society of the United States, Best Friends Animal Society and many others, the answer is a resounding “no.”
+According to experts at The Humane Society of the United States, ASPCA, Best Friends Animal Society and many others, the answer is a resounding “no."

 In 2007 National Geographic published an article titled “Ritual Cat Sacrifices a Halloween Myth, Experts Say.”
 The author found “no confirmed statistics, court cases, or studies to support the idea that serious satanic cult crime even exists.”